Civil Aviation Administration of China: History

 In 1963, China purchased six Vickers Viscount aircraft from Great Britain, followed in 1971 by the purchase of four Hawker Siddeley Trident aircraft from Pakistan International Airlines.
 In August 1971, the airline purchased six Trident 2Es directly from Hawker Siddeley.
 The country also placed provisional orders for three Concorde aircraft.
 With the 1972 Nixon visit to China, the country ordered 10 Boeing 707 jets.
 In December 1973, it took the unprecedented step of borrowing £40 million from Western banks to fund the purchase of 15 additional Trident jets.
 Soviet-built Ilyushin Il-62 aircraft were used on long range routes during the 1970s and 1980s.

 On 5 March 1980, the General Administration of Civil Aviation was no longer managed by the PLA Air Force, and was transferred to the State Council.
 Some administrative works were still under the People's Liberation Army and the air controlling was managed by PLA General Stuff Department and Air Force Command.

 On 30 January 1987, the State Council ratified the Report for the Reform Solution and Executive Steps of the Civil Aviation System Administration System (关于民航系统管理体制改革方案和实施步骤的报告).
 Since then, CAAC acted solely as a government agency and reorganized six regional administration agencies, and no longer provided commercial flight services.
 In 1988, the airline CAAC was divided into a number of individual air carriers, many of them named after the region of China where it had its hub.

 On 19 April 1993, the General Administration of Civil Aviation was elevated to a ministry-level agency of the State Council.

 In March 2008, CAAC was made a subsidiary of the newly created Ministry of Transport, and its official Chinese name was slightly adjusted to reflect its being no longer a ministry-level agency.
 Its official English name has remained Civil Aviation Administration of China.

 On 11 March 2019, the CAAC was the first civil aviation authority to ground the Boeing 737 MAX.
-After so doing, most of the world's aviation authorities grounded the MAX, including the European Union Aviation Safety Agency the next day.
+Following its decision, most of the world's aviation authorities grounded the MAX, including the European Union Aviation Safety Agency the next day.
 It took the US Federal Aviation Administration until 13 March to ground the MAX.
 Aviation commentators saw this as having bolstered the global reputation of the CAAC at the expense of the FAA.
 After the MAX was cleared to return by the FAA in November 2020, the CAAC reiterated that there "is no set timetable" to lifting the MAX grounding in China.
 In early August 2021, a MAX made a test flight in Shanghai for validation.
 Later, the CAAC issued an airworthiness directive on 2 December to allow the type return to service if the MCAS is corrected following Boeing's instructions.